 The Alpine School District Foundation has been asked to fund the STARS experience for 275 children.
 Sixteen classrooms are used for the program; ten for the first graders and three for each of the other grade levels .
 The funding required is approximately $98,000.
 This translates into a cost of about $350 per student, on the average, including materials and supplies.

 By sponsoring the STARS Summer Reading Program, the Alpine School District Foundation accomplishes part of its mission, which is to enhance the educational opportunity for students through procurement of additional resources beyond those provided by state tax dollars.
 The Board of Directors of the Foundation are excited and honored to be able to fund this well-designed and successful program for needy students.

 If you wish to donate to help fund this excellent opportunity for children, just fill out the Donation Form, and check the box next to the STARS Summer Reading Program.

-Another great way to support this program is by becoming a sponsor for the “Swing for the STARS” Golf Tournament, held on September 8, 2016.
-Just fill out the form and send it to the Alpine School District Foundation, 575 N 100 E, American Fork, UT 84003.
+Another great way to support this program is by becoming a sponsor for the “Swing for the STARS” Golf Tournament, held in September.
+Tournament registration begins in March.
+For any questions about the becoming a sponsor please contact the Foundation at 801-610-8554.

 What Parents Say About STARS: